Infographics VS. Content: What is more Effective for Lawyer Websites in 2019?

 Infographics are excellent pieces of content to add to your website.
 They allow your website to engage with the reader, communicate useful, compelling information, and offer the reader an interesting piece of content to share with their friends and family members on social media.
 Moreover, infographics can also be an excellent way to drive traffic to your website from Google image searches.
 In order for an infographic to be effective, it needs to:

 - Communicate information in a visually stimulating fashion

 - Communicate exact information such as percentages or whole numbers

 Content for Law Firm Websites in 2019

 Content is a broad term that describes both written content and images.
-Both are important for a website to rank well in Google’s search results, but with respect to pictures, they should be used strategically due to the fact that pictures increase a web page’s load time.
+Both are important for a website to rank well in Google’s search results, but with respect to pictures, they should be used strategically due to the fact that high quality engaging pictures increase a web page’s load time.
 Not every webpage requires a picture, but every webpage should have written content that is error-free and engaging and incorporates targeted keywords.
 While pictures, should be used strategically, content is a necessity for any successful website.
 Moreover, the content contained on each web page should contain internal links to other pages on your website and external links to authoritative sources, according to Google.